pemba-sherpa-sage/schema-harmonia/README.md

 # schema-harmonia
 This project is written with the goal of enabling the Schema Passivity in our code-base.

+As we are moving more and more toward being a full cloud-native application, we need to be more resilient in the situation where the code and schema may not be in-sync.
+There can be many situation which can cause the code and schema to be not in-sync like, missing migration, migration inflight, etc. In any case, we shouldn't create failures and outage.
+We should try to adopt a more graceful resolution in such cases.
+This is the main focus of `schema-harmonia`

-The primary goal is of this project is to be a re-usable asset that any Java based project and import as a dependency.
-However, since we do we have PHP code base that may benefit from this as well.
-For that reason, I have exposed multiple ways in which this `schema-harmonia.jar` can be consued.
+This project is hoping to be a re-usable asset that any Java based project and import as a dependency to leverage the Schema Passivity it provides.

+We do we have PHP code base that may benefit from this as well.
+For that reason, as a future enhancement we can expose ways in which this `schema-harmonia.jar` can be consumed in a standalone manner and enable non-Java based project to utilize it as well.

 # Pre-requisite